Brighton and Hove city centre

-Brighton and Hove City Centre is the commercial and cultural centre of the city of Brighton.
+Brighton and Hove city centre is the commercial and cultural centre of the city of Brighton and Hove.
 Geographically, the so-called city centre is located in an easterly part of the Brighton and Hove urban conurbation.

 Culture

 The North Laine area has a network of streets dubbed the 'Cultural Quarter', so called because of its concentration of theatres, galleries and small venues.
 This area covers New Road, the location of the Theatre Royal, and the Brighton Dome complex which includes the Pavilion Theatre, Corn Exchange Theatre and the Dome Concert Hall.
 Next to this is Brighton Museum and Art Gallery.
 Bordering New Road and the Dome is Pavilion Gardens which is home to the Royal Pavilion, former palace residence of King George IV.
 Opposite New Road is Jubilee Street, a modern redevelopment containing restaurant and cafe chains.
 It is also the location of the Jubilee Library, the city's central library.

 On the seafront is the Fishing Museum and near Brighton railway station is the Brighton Toy and Model Museum.
 Old Steine Gardens and St. Peter's area is a large patch of green in the city centre which is the location of a war memorial, the Frankish St. Peter's Church and art galleries: the Phoenix Gallery and the University of Brighton gallery.